Row erupts over EADS/BAE merger ratio

 "Changing the 60/40 split is just not on the table at all," said a banker working on the deal, who declined to be named.

-Rationale for the merger includes striking a balance between civil and military revenues, with Airbus airliners on one side, and on the other BAE's defense work, which ranges from nuclear submarines to armored personnel carriers.
+Rationale for the merger includes striking a balance between civil and military revenues, with Airbus airliners on one side, and on the other BAE's defence work, which ranges from nuclear submarines to armoured personnel carriers.

 Yet the deal is fraught with national economic and security concerns.
 A mooted merger between operations on the two sides more than a decade ago collapsed.